 Behavioral Health System Financing

 Medicaid remains the largest private or public funding source for financing behavioral health services across the United States.
-Since passage of the Affordable Care Act, State Medicaid programs have undertaken significant changes to their service delivery and payment systems, which has affected behavioral health care in many states through expansion of Medicaid eligibility, movement from fee-for-service to managed care systems, and better integration of physical and behavioral health care for people with serious mental illness and substance use disorders.
+Since passage of the Affordable Care Act, State Medicaid programs have undertaken significant changes to their service delivery and payment systems, which has affected behavioral health care in many states through expansion of Medicaid eligibility, innovations in managed care, and better integration of physical and behavioral health care for people with mental illness and substance use disorders.

 TAC consultants draw on their collective expertise in designing and implementing federal Medicaid policy.
 They work closely with Medicaid programs to help states provide financially sustainable, evidence-based care for low-income behavioral health service recipients, while using Medicaid as a key strategy for complying with the Supreme Court’s Olmstead (1999) ruling.